logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 !!! warning "Java/Scala support"

-    Creating and attaching Transformation functions to feature views or feature groups are not supported for HSFS Java or Scala client.
-If feature view/feature groups with transformation function was created using python client, you cannot get training data or get feature vectors from HSFS Java or Scala client.
+    Hopsworks supports on-demand transformations in Python (Pandas UDFs, Python UDFs).
+On-demand transformations can also be executed in Python-based DataFrame frameworks (PySpark, Pandas).
+There is currently no support for SQL or Java-based feature pipelines.

 The `@udf` decorator in Hopsworks creates a metadata class called `HopsworksUdf`.
 This class manages the necessary operations to execute the transformation function.
 The decorator has two arguments `return_type` and `drop`.
 The `return_type` is a mandatory argument and denotes the data types of the features returned by the transformation function.
 It can be a single Python type if the transformation function returns a single transformed feature or a list of Python types if it returns multiple transformed features.
 The supported types include `str`, `int`, `float`, `bool`, `datetime.datetime`, `datetime.date`, and `datetime.time`.
 The `drop` argument is optional and specifies the input arguments to remove from the final output after all transformation functions are applied.
 By default, all input arguments are retained in the final transformed output.

 Hopsworks supports four types of transformation functions: